 What it really means: You must have strong written and verbal communication skills and be able to adjust your communication style depending on the audience you’re addressing.
 If this is a weaker skill set of yours, don’t shy away from it.
-The best way to gain this experience is diving in and learning how best to foster your interpersonal skills and communication skills with your team and clients alike.
+The best way to gain this experience is by diving in and learning how best to foster your interpersonal skills and communication skills with your team and clients alike.

 Tips & Tricks from The Assist: Consider taking a course to help you become an expert-level communicator.
 Some of our faves include Social Psychology, Crisis Communication, and The Science of Happiness at Work.

 Pro-tip: If you’re handling communication highlighting employee milestones or successes, consider utilizing Blueboard to add on the perfect experiential reward to celebrate that employee.
 Nectar is also a great employee engagement software for employee shoutouts and so much more!

-People Also Ask These Questions About Key Responsibilities of an Executive Assistant
+People Also Ask These Questions About the Key Responsibilities of an Executive Assistant

-Q: What are the typical responsibilities of executive assistant?
+Q: What are the typical responsibilities of an executive assistant?